 “Well, Kevin.
 It’s not just Jesus you have in your heart.
 All the people you really trust, like your folks, Father John here, and others are there as well.
 Our band believes we have a spirit we all share, similar to Jesus.
 Some people even call him Teen Jesus, because he was an inspiration through his musical genius.
 Any song he knew, he was able to play or sing naturally, from the heart.
 He was a teenager when he died, not perfect like Jesus, but pure of heart.
 He even smoked, liked girls, and especially liked rock n roll.
 His name is Jace.”

-The boys are looking incredulous, while Father John looks concerned again.
+The boys look incredulous, while Father John looks concerned again.
 Good thing I skipped the pot smoking and being gay.

 “If you let him, he will help you shape the notes on your guitar until you are confident that the sound will be what’s in your head.
 We call it playing from the heart.”